AeroGeekDean/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for this step is contained under the **"Step 2: Design and Test a Model Architecture"** section of the Jupyter notebook.

-**Data Pre-processing**
+#### Data Pre-processing

+**CONTRAST NORMALIZATION**

 While looking at some of the training images during the Exploratory Data visualization stage earlier, it was noticed that often the images are dark and have poor contrast.
 Thus **contrast normalization** were performed on each image individually.
 This was accomplished by scaling each images constrast to be between the range of [0, 255], utilizing **OpenCV**'s normalize() function.

+**FEATURE NORMALIZATION**

 Next, **feature normalization** were performed on the entire training set to center and scale the data (zero mean, unit variance), utilizing **SkLearn.preprocessing.StandardScaler** feature.
 Each (32x32x3) image pixel were reshaped into a (1x3072) long feature vector, the entire training set was normalized, then each sample is reshaped back to (32x32x3) image size.

-Important Note: Scaling & mean-centering parameters were derived based ONLY on the training set.
+**Important Note:** Scaling & mean-centering parameters were derived based ONLY on the training set.
 Later during model performance evaluation, these stored parameters were then applied onto the cross-validation and test data sets.

 Here are a few examples of traffic sign images in its original 'raw' condition, re-contrasted, and feature normalized.